-There is no swiping, no pin entry, or waiting for the transaction to complete, things move along smoother and quicker.
+There is no swiping, pin entry, or waiting for the transaction to complete.
+Things move along smoother and quicker.

-Digital payments speed up transactions which mean that retail stores can serve more customers quickly, improving the customer experience of Lowe’s consumers.
+Digital payments speed up transactions which means that retail stores can serve more customers quickly, improving the customer experience of Lowe’s consumers.

-For more information, we’ve got a comprehensive guide that will explain how Apple Pay works under the wood.
+For more information, we’ve got a comprehensive guide explaining how Apple Pay works under the wood.
 Check it out.

 2. Better Customer Experience